OpenSprites/OSapp/README.md

-# app
+# OpenSprites App
-OpenSprites app sourcecode
+This is the OpenSprites Android app